(Grunow) Williams and Round 1986 Category: Araphid

-TYPE SPECIES: Ctenophora pulchella (Ralfs ex Kützing) Williams & Round
+TYPE SPECIES: Ctenophora pulchella (Ralfs ex Kützing) Williams and Round

 Ctenophora frustules are elongate and linear-lanceolate in valve outline.
 The central part of the valve has a thickened area, or fascia, with faint, ghost striae.
 Each pole contains a rimoportula, positioned near the axial area.
 The rimoportula is positioned diagonally.
 Living cells grow in tuft-like colonies, attached to surfaces by mucilage pads.